-One map is of the entire state with major roads and highways shown and can be downloaded as a PDF file and printed to any size your printer can handle.
+One map is of the entire state with major roads and highways shown.
+It can be downloaded as a PDF file and printed to any size your printer can handle.

-The others are maps of the 8 individual regions of Florida and can be viewed on your computer or smart phone screen or converted to paper on your printer by using the "Print Screen" command.
+The others are maps of the 8 individual regions of Florida and can be viewed on your computer or smart phone screen.

-The map below is from VisitFlorida.com, an official State of Florida website.
+The State of Florida map below is from VisitFlorida.com, an official State of Florida website.
 It is a map that you can print out at home or use on this website with its zoom buttons.